AIP-233

 Guidance

-APIs may support Batch Create using the following pattern:
+APIs may support Batch Create using the following two patterns:

 rpc BatchCreateBooks(BatchCreateBooksRequest) returns (BatchCreateBooksResponse) {